dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-services-grpc.md

 ## Step 1: Run a gRPC server

 The following example is taken from the [hello world grpc-go example](https://github.com/grpc/grpc-go/tree/master/examples/helloworld).

+Note this example is in Go, but applies to all programming languages supported by gRPC.

 ```go
 package main